Table of contents

 9. Don’t-forget-how-major-importance-your-page-speed-and-Core-Web-Vitals-results

-Several years ago, in order to make it easier for website owners and the search engine robot alike to assess the health of websites, Google introduced the concept of Core Web Vitals, or Core Web Indicators, which must be scored at a certain level if you want a site to appear high in organic search results.
+Several years ago, to make it easier for website owners and search engine robots alike to assess a website’s health, Google introduced the concept of Core Web Vitals, or Core Web Indicators.
+These must be scored at a certain level if a site wants to appear high in organic search results.

 The most important Core Web Vitals are: